WhiteflagProtocol/whiteflag-api/docs/md/configuration.md

 * `masterKey`: hex representation of the 256 bit key used for encrytpion of keys and state data
 * `encryption`: boolean indicating if the state needs to be encrypted
-* `saveToFile`: boolean indicating if the state needs to be saced to file
-* `file`: filename with path of the state file

 The `[tx]` section contains message transmit behaviour parameters: